-For 7 years I have tried to reach out to missing branches to get their help.
-It’s time to be brutally honest about what I have learned along this seven year tract and where I am at this moment.
-I will use the RESEARCH BLOG to post my updates.
+For 8 years I have tried to reach out to missing branches to get their help.
+It’s time to be brutally honest about what I have learned along this eight year tract and where I am at this moment.

-It is my hope JORDAN researchers will take an interest and we can work together whether we were born and raised in Virginia, one of the Carolinas, Tennessee, Georgia, Indiana, Ohio, Missouri, Florida, Texas, or Maryland!
+It is my hope JORDAN researchers will understand what is at stake and we can work together whether we were born and raised in Virginia, one of the Carolinas, Tennessee, Georgia, Indiana, Ohio, Missouri, Florida, Texas, or Maryland!
 I have found the early JG (aka Jordan Group) Family Trees can be found in these great states today.
-Their ancestral roots rests along the Atlantic coastline somewhere.
+Their ancestral roots rest along the Atlantic coastline somewhere.
+I can’t do this solo nor can anyone else.
 We need to work together!
-And we need to each one understand that our published pedigrees will not stand alone.
+And we need to each one understand that our published pedigrees will not stand alone using only classic genealogy tools.
 DNA must be used in concert with the paper trail and the conclusions made without first hand information from our ancestors.

 The Jordan surname is an old one.
 If you google it you will find the account the name was first used during the Crusades offered to a Knight along the Jordan River.
 Who knows if this is true.

-I wonder HOW did the JORDAN river get its name?
-In the US names of places occur after someone or by someone is homage of something or someone.
-Isn’t that universally true?
+Right now I know the name JORDAN is an ancient name.
 If you look the name Jordan can be found in every European Country before there were ships sailing the oceans in the 1500s.
 There were Scandinavian Jerdens, French Jourdains, English Jordans, …

-And when the ships pulled away from their Old Country ports there were Jordon and Jardon and Jourdaine aboard along with all of the previous identified Jordan surname spellings.
-Some captains of vessels, others were skilled ship carpenters or builders or crew, and yet others were seasoned fishermen.
-There was mention of musicians and gifted horticulturists.
+And when the ships pulled away from their Old Country ports there were Jordons and Jardons and Jourdaines aboard along with all of the previous identified Jordan surname spellings.
+Some were captains of vessels, others skilled ship carpenters or builders or crew, and still others seasoned fishermen.
+There was mention of musicians and gifted horticulturists bearing the surname JORDAN.
 The Jordan name was found in vineyards,groves, and crops all over Europe.
 Some Jordans raised live stock for Kings and Queens.
 And there were warrior Jordans who served in military conflicts.

 Connecting the dots and understanding particulars for each unique JG JORDAN Tree depends on current researchers doing their best work and that means including DNA in their family history work.